WorldSportsNetwork10x/WorldSportsNetwork10x.github.io/index.md

 ## Next Generation of Sports Training through 360° Volumetric VR Technology.

 ***WSN10x is like Masterclass but for sports in Volumetric VR Technology.
-WSN10x enables the ultimate solution to supercharge your training on the champion state of mind in sports skills with the immersive 360° Volumetric VR Technology, visualize the skills of a pro-athlete.***
+WSN10x enables the ultimate solution to supercharge your training on the champion state of mind in sports skills with the immersive 360° Volumetric VR Technology.***

 WSN10x is an interactive social sports platform that integrates a Professional Coach, Network & Content.
 Focusing to connect professional athletes to athletes & their fans through the cutting edge of Volumetric Virtual Reality Technology.
 WSN10x benefits athletes to train in the sport of soccer his free-kick and dribbling with top professional players.
 In fact, If you want that top professional athlete is your coach and train with him to become a 10x athlete, we guarantee that WSN 10x is your solution.